MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 ## How the extension upgrade works

 When published by the extension publisher team, the extension upgrade process replaces the existing extension version with a newly supported one.
-By default, the automatic extension upgrade feature is enabled for all extensions deployed on Azure Stack HCI Arc-enabled clusters unless you explicitly opt-out of automatic upgrades.
+By default, the automatic extension upgrade feature is enabled for all extensions deployed on Azure Local Arc-enabled clusters unless you explicitly opt-out of automatic upgrades.

 Currently, automatic extension upgrades are only supported in the Windows Admin Center extension, but more extensions will be added in the future.